riograndewaves/riograndewaves.github.io/wrri.md

+## Make a difference -- provide input on a survey

    The Bureau of Reclamation has allocated $60 million to mitigate drought impacts on the lower Rio Grande.
 The Water Resources Research Institute (WRRI) is seeking public input related to how to spend this money.